-By securing the drywall sheet along every stud, you’ll ensure that there aren’t any gaps where the drywall can pop out from the stud.
+Securing the drywall sheet along every stud will ensure there aren’t any gaps where the drywall can pop out.

 Tighten the screws just far enough into the drywall so that they’re flush with the garage drywall sheet.
 If it’s too high, they’ll bulge out from the wall.
 If it’s too deep, you’ll shred some of the drywall.

 If you don’t feel confident in getting it right, use your cordless screwdriver to tighten the screw and finish it off with a hand screwdriver.

 Step 3: Hang the Remaining Full-Size Drywall Sheets

-Once the first sheet is secured in place, it’s time to hang the rest of the full sheets of drywall.
-Start with any that will be snug against the ceiling and the first sheet you’ve already hung.
+Once the first sheet is secured, it’s time to hang the rest of the full drywall sheets.
+Start with any snug against the ceiling and the first sheet you’ve already hung.

 You may have pieces that don’t fit precisely flush to every edge.
-Garages slope slightly so that any liquids that spill on the floor will run out towards the garage door.
+Garages have a slight slope, so any liquids that spill on the floor will run out toward the garage door.

 It’ll feel like you’re trying to put a rectangular peg into a trapezoid-shaped hole somewhere along the line.

-When you have to decide where you have to leave a gap, look for the place that will stand out least.
+When deciding where to leave a gap, look for the place that will stand out the least.

-For example, if you have to leave a gap between the wall and the ceiling or between two pieces in the wall, I’d choose to leave the gap at the top.
+For example, if you have to leave a gap between the wall and the ceiling or between two pieces in the wall, I’d leave the opening at the top.